CANADA STOCKS-TSX futures get a lift from higher commodity prices

-June 27 Stock futures pointed to a higher opening for Canada's main stock index on Tuesday as a weaker U.S. dollar boosted oil and gold prices.
+June 27 (Reuters) - Stock futures pointed to a higher opening for Canada's main stock index on Tuesday as a weaker U.S. dollar boosted oil and gold prices.

 Oil prices rose for a fourth consecutive session as investors started covering short positions, but worries over persistent oversupply capped gains.